Freedom in the World

 C. Functioning of Government: 0 / 12

-Government control over society is absolute and information about the functioning of government is tightly controlled both to domestic as well as to external audiences.
-Most information is gleaned from North Korea’s state media reporting, defector testimony, or various informants in the country, though the accuracy and reliability of these sources varies widely.
+The North Korean government is neither transparent in its operations nor accountable to the public.
+Information about the functioning of state institutions is tightly controlled for both domestic and external audiences.
+Most observers must glean evidence from state media, defector testimony, or secret informants inside the country, and the accuracy and reliability of these sources varies considerably.

 Corruption is believed to be endemic at every level of the state and economy, and bribery is pervasive.
-North Korea shared the 174th—and last—spot with Somalia in Transparency International’s 2014 Corruption Perceptions Index.
+North Korea was ranked 167 out of 168 countries and territories assessed in Transparency International’s 2015 Corruption Perceptions Index.

 Civil Liberties: 3 / 60